kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 - compiled
 - automatically garbage-collected

 Go programs compile down to a single binary with all dependencies included.
-In contrast to C#, no runtime is needed, so applications can be run in very thin containers such as [scratch](https://hub.docker.com/_/scratch) or [alpine](https://hub.docker.com/_/alpine/).
+In contrast to C#, no runtime is needed, so applications may run in very thin containers such as [scratch](https://hub.docker.com/_/scratch) or [alpine](https://hub.docker.com/_/alpine/).

 In addition, Go has a strong focus on concurrency.